 MEET HELEN MANSBRIDGE- FOUNDER, DESIGNER AND MAKER

 Pili Pala started as a hobby for Helen in 2009 when she attended several local markets with her handmade wares.
 Her products proved to be popular and as she expanded the range she gained enough confidence in the business to quit her day job and take on Pili Pala full-time at the beginning of 2010.
 She now employs 3 staff who work either in the studio or in customer service at market stalls.
-You'll find Helen or Jo every Saturday at our market stall in Salamanca, Tasmania, and even occasionally at other boutique markets in a selection of capital cities throughout Australia.
+You'll find Helen or Lisette every Saturday at our market stall in Salamanca, Hobart, at their retail store in Brooke street Pier (Hobart waterfront) and even at boutique markets in a selection of capital cities throughout Australia.

 With a degree in Speech Pathology, Helen has not had training in Arts, however, the techniques used to create the Pili Pala range are all self-taught and refined after years of trial-and-error.
 The brand has a strong emphasis on designing unique products from the ground up and over time has developed a distinct identity.
 As for the long-term goals for Pili Pala, as far as Helen's concerned; 'the sky's the limit'.